-From its beginnings, Pentecostalism throughout the world is both transnational and migratory, or “missionary” in its fundamental nature.
-Its earliest propagators at the start of the twentieth century were individuals driven by an ideology that sent them from North America and Western Europe to Eastern Europe, Asia, Africa and Latin America and various islands of the world within a remarkably short period of time.
+From its beginnings, Pentecostalism throughout the world is both transnational and migratory, or “missionary,” in its fundamental nature.
+Its earliest propagators at the start of the twentieth century were individuals driven by an ideology that sent them from North America and Western Europe to Eastern Europe, Asia, Africa, Latin America, and various islands of the world within a remarkably short period of time.
 A particular ideology of migration and transnationalism has been a common feature of all types of Pentecostalism.
 In these migratory processes the various movements remain stubbornly consistent, for they see the “world” as a hostile place to move into and “possess” for Christ.
 Transnationalism and migration do not affect the essential character of Pentecostalism, even though its adherents have to steer a precarious course between contradictory forms of identity resulting from the migratory experience.
 Pentecostalism developed its own characteristics and identities in different parts of the world during the twentieth century without losing its transnational connections and international networks.
-The widespread use of the mass media, the setting up of new networks that often incorporate the word “international” in their title, frequent conferences with international speakers that reinforce transnationalism and the growth of churches that provide total environments for members and international connections are all features of this multidimensional Pentecostalism, which promotes this Charismatic global meta-culture constantly.
+The widespread use of the mass media, the setting up of new networks that often incorporate the word “international” in their title, frequent conferences with international speakers that reinforce transnationalism, and the growth of churches that provide total environments for members and international connections are all features of this multidimensional Pentecostalism, which promotes this Charismatic global meta-culture constantly.